 Yes.
 The walk crosses various terrains and while some sections are quite flat (e.g. Saturday morning ) it is still quite a long way!
 If you're not able to join the in the whole walk then you're welcome to join some sections or just meet at any of the venues.

 There's no charge for the event.
-There is a cost to park near Malmesbury Abbey (£5.50) and we'd like to give a gift to the churches we visit and would welcome voluntary donations towards this.
+There are small costs to park in the towns where we start / end and we'd like to give a gift to the churches we visit and would welcome voluntary donations towards this.

 Where can I find the route?